fongyk/ClothesRetrievalTools/README.md

 Query images are from users (consumers), gallery images are from shops.

-Traing sample: a quadruplet consists of shop/user anchors and shop/user negatives.
+Training sample: a quadruplet consists of shop/user anchors and shop/user negatives.

 ## Requirements